BiostatOmics/Coxmos/README.md

 #### Dependencies requiring manual installation

-Some of the metrics available in *coxmos* are optional based and will not be included in the standard *coxmos* installation.
+Some of the metrics available in *Coxmos* are optional based and will not be included in the standard *Coxmos* installation.
 A list of all optional packages are shown below:

 * nsROC:
 * smoothROCtime: